Renaissance and Reformation Art and Science

 Anthologies

-The field of early modern science is vast and often demarcated by discipline; collections of essays are often devoted to specific subjects, such as alchemy, botany, or natural history.
+The field of early modern science is vast and clearly demarcated by discipline; thus, collections of essays are often dedicated to a unified topic, such as alchemy (Wamberg 2006 cited in Alchemy: Alchemical Iconography), botany (see O’Malley and Meyers 2008 cited in Botany), medicine (Cosman and Chandler 1978), natural history (see Impey and MacGregor 1986, cited in Natural History, and Smith and Findlen 2002), and optics (Dupré 2019 cited in Light).
 Another approach is to treat broad topics developmentally, following a thread from an ancient beginning to its modern manifestation.
-The histories of art and science lend themselves to many methodologies, including theoretical discussions in Graubard 1986; Lüthy, et al. 2018; and Villaseñor Black and Álvarez 2020; interdisciplinary participation in Dackerman 2011; Edgerton 1984; Lefèvre, et al. 2003; and Shirley and Hoeniger 1985; and collections of essays by a single author, such as Kaufmann 1993.
-Collections of essays devoted to a single subject are indexed under the relevant topic.
+The histories of art and science lend themselves to many methodologies, including theoretical discussions in Graubard 1986 and Lüthy, et al. 2018, interdisciplinary participation in Baigrie 1996; Cosman and Chandler 1978; Edgerton 1984; Lefèvre, et al. 2003; and Shirley and Hoeniger 1985, and collections of essays by a single author, such as Kaufmann 1993.
+Individual studies, which are part of larger essay collections, are listed in relevant subject categories.

-A two-part article continuing in Samuel Y. Edgerton Jr., Art and Science: Part II, Physical Sciences, special issue, Art Journal 44, no. 3 (1984).
-Published by the College Art Association of America, these two issues of the Art Journal drew together historians of art and science for the first time under the auspices of the discipline of art history.
+Published by the College Art Association of America, two special issues of the Art Journal drew together historians of art and science for the first time under the auspices of the discipline of art history.
 Among its fourteen essays, early modern topics include discussions of alchemy, astronomy, optics, and zoology.
+Continued in Art Journal 44.3 (1984) as Special Issue: Art and Science: Part 2, Physical Sciences, also edited by Edgerton.

 • Graubard, Stephen F., ed.
 Art and Science.
 Boston and London: American Academy of Arts and Sciences, 1986.